AdaCore/learn/intro_to_ada.rst

 are building blocks for that philosophy, and, in as honest a fashion as possible, indicate where some language design choices diverged from that philosophy - because no language is perfect, not even Ada :-).

+.. gusthoff: This paragraph sounds too informal in my opinion ("in as honest a fashion as possible", "no language is perfect, not even Ada :-)").

 Imperative language
 ===================